Among the Lesser Gods

 - Elena, who didn’t have a mother, finds sources of wisdom in the women around her.
 What gives them their authority?
 Who are your “wise women”?
 What have they taught you?
 Have you seen any truth in Poppy’s wall and the idea that we’re all connected somehow?

 - After pointing out that Elena’s life and baby are gifts, Tuah tells Elena that “no gift comes for free.”
 What do you think that means?
 What might the costs be?
 Can you think of times when you’ve sacrificed for something and found that the sacrifice itself has value?
-Perhaps more than the thing itself? p184: Gifts—no gift comes for free.
-Things that don’t seem like gifts
+Perhaps more than the thing itself?
+Have you come to think of anything as a gift that didn’t seem like one in the moment?

 - Elena is determined that Tuah never find out what happened to Benencia, while Leo insists that telling is the right thing to do.
 Whose argument do you find more compelling?
 Are there times to keep a secret?
 How far do you go to protect people from things that hurt?
 If someone knew a truth that contradicted your beliefs, would you rather know, or not know?